 Arrive in Darwin in the mid-afternoon on suggested Qantas flights.
 Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements.

 Make your way to the hotel and check in.
 At 17:00, enjoy an orientation coach tour of Darwin, visiting the Esplanade, Cullen Bay, Myilly Point Heritage Precinct and Fannie Bay.
 Conclude at the Darwin Waterfront for a special welcome dinner with Elizabeth and fellow travellers.

-After breakfast, set out for a walking tour of central Darwin, including the Legislative Assembly Building, the Supreme Court, the Territory Library and a visit to the gardens of Government House, the official residence of the Administrator of the Northern Territory.
+After breakfast, set out for a walking tour of central Darwin, including the Legislative Assembly Building, the Supreme Court, the Territory Library and a visit to the gardens of Government House, the official residence of the Administrator of the Northern Territory (subject to permission).
 Then visit the Darwin Military Museum, commemorating the significant role of the armed forces in Territory life, particularly during the bombing of Darwin in 1942.

-After lunch at a local restaurant, visit the Museum and Art Gallery of the Northern Territory for a guided tour of its special exhibition, followed by free time to explore the permanent exhibitions, including the Cyclone Tracy exhibition.
+After lunch at a local restaurant, visit the Museum and Art Gallery of the Northern Territory to explore the special and permanent exhibitions, including the Cyclone Tracy exhibition.

 Return to the hotel in the late afternoon, followed by an evening at leisure.
 You may wish to take a stroll down to Mindil Beach to explore the famous sunset markets, where hundreds of small businesses sell everything from crocodile jewellery to exotic tropical fruits.

 In the morning, visit one of Darwin’s private gardens, where local horticulturalists display the best in tropical gardening, integrating native and exotic species.
 Continue to the George Brown Botanic Gardens, one of the finest displays of tropical flora in Australia, and one of the only such gardens in the world in which marine and estuarine plants grow naturally.